manwar/python-guide/python-object-oriented-programming.md

 What if we want the same in other base class?

-We could just create another abstract class `JSONify`
+We could just create another abstract class `JSONify`.

     class JSONify(ABC):
         @abstractmethod
         def toJSON(self):
             pass

-Now we can use the abstract class `JSONify` like below
+Now we can use the abstract class `JSONify` like below:

     class Circle(GraphicalShape, JSONify):
         def __init__(self, radius):